 April Waltz is a wonderful tune by Selma Kaplan and Jacqui Grennan has written a lovely dance to go with it called April Stars.
 There's a bit too much piano on this live recording but we love the tune so much I wanted to include it here.

-We like the gutsiness of the tune Ashford Anniversary.
+We like the gutsiness of Ashford Anniversary.

 The music for the dance Beach Spring is one of the most moving I know.
 It is simple, always reminding me of Aaron Copland.
 The music is called Come and Find the Quiet Center and is attributed to Benjamin Franklin White, "The Sacred Harp Man", 1800-1879.

 Here's a tune I wrote back in 2012 after coming home from one of Atlanta caller Janet Shepherd's famous Twelfth Night parties.
 This recording was of our very first performance of it.
+Sharon Green has since written a dance to go with the tune; sheet music here and the dance directions here.

 Daron Douglas wrote Yellow Song for a very sweet yellow lab named Koren but known as Corn Dog.
 Cathy Campbell has written a lovely dance for it.